minnibb/tp/docs/DeveloperGuide.md

 **MSS (Main Success Scenario)**

-1. User requests to group contacts by a specific role (e.g., `group by Student`).
+1. User requests to group contacts by a specific role.
-2. System check the errors in input
+2. System validates the input.
-3. System displays the grouped contacts and the number of contacts found.
+3. System displays the grouped contacts and their count.

    Use case ends.

 **Extensions**

 * 2a.
-The user does not provide a role.
+User does not provide a role.
-  * 1a1.
-System shows an error message: `Error: Please provide a role to filter by.`
+  * 2a1.
+System shows an appropriate error message.
-  * Use case ends.
+  * 2a2.
+Use case ends.

 * 2b.
-The user provides an invalid role.
+User provides an invalid role.
-  * 1b1.
-System shows an error message: `Error: Please provide a valid role.`
+  * 2b1.
+System shows an appropriate error message.
-  * Use case ends.
+  * 2b2.
+Use case ends.

 * 2c.
-The user provides multiple roles.
+User provides multiple roles.
-  * 1c1.
-System shows an error message: `Error: Only one role can be selected at a time.`
+  * 2c1.
+System indicates that only one role can be selected.
-  * Use case ends.
+  * 2c2.
+Use case ends.

 * 2d.
-The user misses a whitespace after `group by`.
-  * 1d1.
-System shows an error message: `Missing whitespace in command.
-Please ensure there is a space after "group by", before adding the name of the contact.`
+User provides a role with incorrect format.
+  * 2d1.
+System shows a format guidance message.
-  * Use case ends.
+  * 2d2.
+Use case ends.

 * 3a.
-No contacts are found for the specified role.
+No contacts found for the specified role.
   * 3a1.
-System shows a message: `No contacts found for specified role.`
+System indicates no matching contacts.
-  * Use case ends.
+  * 3a2.
+Use case ends.

 * 3b.
-The system is slow due to a large contact list.
+The system is processing a large contact list.
   * 3b1.
-System shows a message: `Currently filtering <ROLE>.
-This may take a while.`
+System indicates processing is in progress.
-  * Use case continues normally.
+  * 3b2.
+Use case continues normally.

-## Use case: Add a new contact
+## Use case: Add a new contact**

 **MSS (Main Success Scenario)**

-1. User selects "Add New Contact" option.
+1. User requests to add a new contact.
-2. System displays a page to input details of the new contact.
+2. System displays contact input form.
-3. User enters required details (name, phone, email, role are compulsory).
+3. User enters contact details.
 4. System validates the information.
-5. System checks for duplicates based on exact name and phone number.
+5. System checks for duplicates.
-6. System saves the contact and displays a confirmation message.
+6. System saves the contact and confirms successful addition.

    Use case ends.

 **Extensions**

 * 3a.
-User enters incomplete information (missing required fields).
+User enters incomplete information.
   * 3a1.
-System shows an error message: `Error: Missing required field(s).
-Please minimally provide: NAME, PHONE, EMAIL, and ROLE.`
+System indicates missing required fields.
   * 3a2.
 Use case resumes at step 3.

 * 3b.
-User specifies a parameter more than once.
+User enters duplicate parameters.
   * 3b1.
-System shows an error message: `Error: Duplicate parameter detected for <PARAMETER NAME>.
-Each parameter should be specified only once.`
+System indicates the duplication issue.
   * 3b2.
 Use case resumes at step 3.

 * 4a.
-System detects invalid parameter values.
+System detects invalid values.
   * 4a1.
-System shows an error message for the invalid parameter.
+System indicates the validation issues.
   * 4a2.
-Use case resumes at step 4.
+Use case resumes at step 3.

 * 5a.
 System detects a duplicate contact.
   * 5a1.
-System shows an error message: `This contact already exists.`
+System indicates the contact already exists.
   * 5a2.
-Use case ends or resumes at step 3.
+Use case ends.

 * 5b.
 System storage is full.
   * 5b1.
-System shows an error message: `Unable to add new contact because system storage is full`
+System indicates storage limitation.
   * 5b2.
 Use case ends.

-* 5c.
-White space error causes validation issues.
-  * 5c1.
-System shows an error message: `Please ensure there is no invalid white space after input`
-  * 5c2.
-Use case resumes at step 3.

-## Use case: Delete a contact
+## Use case: Delete a contact**

 **MSS (Main Success Scenario)**

-1. User requests to find a contact by name or view the list of contacts.
+1. User requests to list contacts.
-2. System shows matching contacts or the full contact list.
+2. System shows the contact list.
-3. User requests to delete a specific contact using the command format: `delete NAME PHONE`.
+3. User selects a contact to delete.
-4. System validates the contact information.
+4. System requests confirmation.
+5. User confirms the deletion.
-5. System deletes the contact and shows a confirmation message.
+6. System deletes the contact and shows confirmation.

    Use case ends.

 **Extensions**

 * 2a.
 The contact list is empty.
   * 2a1.
-System shows an error message.
+System indicates no contacts available.
   * Use case ends.

 * 3a.
-User enters incomplete command information.
+User provides incomplete selection information.
   * 3a1.
-System shows an error message: `Error: Missing required field.
-Please provide the NAME and PHONE of the contact to be deleted.`
+System indicates required selection criteria.
   * Use case resumes at step 3.

-* 3b.
-User forgets whitespace after "delete" command.
-  * 3b1.
-System shows an error message: `Missing whitespace in command.
-Please ensure there is a space after "delete", before adding the name of the contact.`
-  * Use case resumes at step 3.

 * 4a.
-The specified NAME doesn't exist in the system.
+The specified contact cannot be found.
   * 4a1.
-System shows an error message: `The name added in the command cannot be found.`
+System indicates contact not found.
   * Use case resumes at step 3.

-* 4b.
-The specified PHONE doesn't exist in the system.
-  * 4b1.
-System shows an error message: `The phone added in the command cannot be found.`
-  * Use case resumes at step 3.

-* 4c.
-The NAME exists but doesn't match with the provided PHONE.
-  * 4c1.
-System shows an error message.
-  * Use case resumes at step 3.

-## Use case: Search
+## Use case: Search for contacts**

 **MSS (Main Success Scenario)**

-1. User decides to find a specific contact.
+1. User requests to find a specific contact.
-2. User enters the search command with a name: `search NAME`.
+2. User enters search criteria.
-3. System processes the search request.
+3. System processes the search.
-4. System displays the search results with matching contacts.
+4. System displays matching contacts.

    Use case ends.

 **Extensions**

 * 2a.
-User enters an empty search term.
+User enters empty search criteria.
   * 2a1.
-System shows an error message: `Error: Missing NAME.
-Please specify a name.`
+System indicates search criteria required.
   * Use case resumes at step 2.

-* 2b.
-User forgets whitespace after "search" command.
-  * 2b1.
-System shows an error message: `Missing whitespace in command.
-Please ensure there is a space after "search", before adding the name of the contact.`
-  * Use case resumes at step 2.

 * 3a.
-The system is processing a large contact list.
+System is processing a large contact list.
   * 3a1.
-System shows a message: `Currently searching for <NAME>.
-This may take a while.`
-  * 3a2.
-System completes the search.
+System indicates search is in progress.
-  * Use case resumes at step 4.
+  * Use case continues normally.

 * 4a.
-No contacts match the search term.
+No contacts match the search criteria.
   * 4a1.
-System shows a message: `No contacts found for '[search term]'.`
+System indicates no matches found.
   * Use case ends.

-## Use case: Sort contact
+## Use case: Sort contacts**

 **MSS (Main Success Scenario)**

-1. User requests to view the contact list.
+1. User requests to view contacts.
 2. System displays the contact list.
-3. User requests to sort the list using the command format: `sort by/[FIELD] [ORDER]`.
+3. User requests to sort contacts by a specific field and order.
-4. System validates the sorting parameters.
+4. System validates sorting parameters.
-5. System sorts and displays the contacts according to the specified criteria.
+5. System displays sorted contacts.

    Use case ends.

 **Extensions**

 * 2a.
 The contact list is empty.
   * 2a1.
-System shows an error message: `No contacts available to sort.
-Please add contacts before sorting.`
+System indicates no contacts to sort.
   * Use case ends.

 * 3a.
-User enters incomplete command information.
+User provides incomplete sorting parameters.
   * 3a1.
-System shows error message: `Error missing required field(s).
-Please provide proper FIELD(name/date) or ORDER(asc/desc).`
+System indicates proper sorting parameters required.
   * Use case resumes at step 3.

-* 3b.
-User forgets whitespace after "sort" command.
-  * 3b1.
-System shows an error message: `Please ensure there is one white space after "sort", before adding "name".`
-  * Use case resumes at step 3.

 * 4a.
-User specifies an invalid sorting field.
+User specifies invalid sorting criteria.
   * 4a1.
-System shows an error message: `Invalid sorting field used.
-Please use "name" or "date" only.`
-  * Use case resumes at step 3.

-* 4b.
-User specifies an invalid sorting order.
-  * 4b1.
-System shows an error message: `Error: Invalid sorting order.
-Use 'asc' for ascending or 'desc' for descending.`
+System indicates valid sorting options.
   * Use case resumes at step 3.

 ### Non-Functional Requirements